 Hey, Bryce is ginger.
 He’s got a beard and glasses.
 Look at his loud shirts, his tattoo and his lack of socks.
-Look at his cute big dog.
+Look at his big cute dog.

 No real issue with this.

-But, is that really the target audience they’re going for?
+But, is that really the audience they’re going for?
 If it is, fair play, but that feels very niche to us.
 We don’t think wider audiences will really “get” him.
 And if wider audiences don’t get him, then this advert probably isn’t going to have the impact Bankwest wants.

 What’s the actual story?

 And really, what’s the story here?
 It’s hard to connect to this guy’s life.
-As we said, the idea makes logical sense, but there’s no real emotional connection here.
+As we said, the idea makes logical sense.
+But there’s no real emotional connection here.

 So, what?
 Why, as a potential customer would we care?